MatthewLM/cbitcoin/README.md

 * Simple reference counting memory management.
 * Doxygen documentation and well-documented source code.
 * Purely standard C99 with weakly linked function prototypes for cryptography, PRNG and network dependencies.
-* Implementations of the dependencies using libevent and openssl.
+* Implementations of the dependencies using libevent and OpenSSL.

 If you wish to contact the project leader, Matthew Mitchell, about this project please email cbitcoin@thelibertyportal.com